JavaScript tutorials > JavaScript Basics > Control Structures > How do break and continue work in loops?

 Alternatives

-• Using Array Methods: Methods like filter, map, and find can provide cleaner and more expressive ways to achieve the same results without explicitly using loops and control flow statements.
+While break and continue can be useful, alternatives often exist to improve code readability.
+Consider these approaches:continue, you can often refactor the loop's conditional statement to exclude the cases you wanted to skip.filter, map, and find can provide cleaner and more expressive ways to achieve the same results without explicitly using loops and control flow statements.

 Pros and Cons

-Pros:
+Pros: Cons:

 FAQ

-• What happens if I use break in a nested loop?
+What happens if I use

-The break statement will only terminate the innermost loop in which it is used.
-To break out of an outer loop, you would need to use a labeled break statement or refactor the code.
+Thebreakstatement will only terminate the innermost loop in which it is used.
+To break out of an outer loop, you would need to use a labeledbreakstatement or refactor the code. -

-• Are there any performance considerations when using break and continue?
+Are there any performance considerations when using

-In general, the performance impact of break and continue is minimal.
-However, using break to terminate a loop early can improve performance by avoiding unnecessary iterations, particularly when processing large datasets.
+In general, the performance impact ofbreakandcontinueis minimal.
+However, usingbreakto terminate a loop early can improve performance by avoiding unnecessary iterations, particularly when processing large datasets.